bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 #### Passing HTML and Components based templates

-To pass a template into a `RenderFragment<TValue>` parameter, which consists of both regular HTML markup and components, in this case, the `<Item>` component listed below, do the following:
+To pass a template into a `RenderFragment<TValue>` parameter, which consists of both regular HTML markup and components - in this case, the `<Item>` component listed below - do the following:

 [!code-csharp[Item.razor](../../../samples/components/Item.razor)]